The Long Journey to Delhi…and the Greeting Upon Arrival

 Leaving Delhi, we ventured on to Agra.
 The drive from Delhi revealed a different side of India, as we passed lively villages, farm machinery fabricated from diesel pump engines, and even the occasional camel.
 The arrival in Agra brought us to the beautiful Oberoi Amarvilas.
 Upon entering the lobby, we were immediately surrounded by the incredible luxury that distinguishes the hotel as one of the world’s finest.
 And the view!
 The Taj Mahal can be seen from the lobby…and from every room and suite.
 See the photos below for more.

 We ventured to the Taj Mahal twice, once the following morning and once in the evening.
 Truthfully, it’s emotionally overwhelming.
-The building itself is a monument to love, built by XXX in memory of his beloved wife XXX.
+The building itself is a monument to love, built by Emperor Shah Jahan, fifth of the great Mughals, in memory of his beloved wife Mumtaz Mahal.
 But as you approach the Taj Mahal you find yourself awestruck by the magnificence of the building itself.
 Built of white marble with a soaring dome and towers, it’s impressive from afar.
 But, as you get closer you see the incredible attention to minute detail in the form of tens of thousands of intricate designs of inlaid semiprecious stones.
 We spent some time there and returned later in the day.
 As the sun hits the monument from a different direction, the stone takes on a soft, almost rosey appearance.
+We had two truly memorable dinners at the Oberoi Amarvilas.
+The first was on our private patio overlooking the Taj Mahal.
+On the second evening we were treated to a stunning candlelit dinner set in the beautiful grounds of the hotel, while we were treated to dance and music performed by local artists.
+This is truly an amazing hotel, beautiful in every respect and situated in a location unique in the world.

-The following morning, I have to admit to being a bit overwhelmed as we prepared to leave.
+The morning after our second dinner, I have to admit to being a bit overwhelmed as we prepared to leave.
 Looking out from our balcony for our last glimpse was one of those times when we both realized that we had experienced something magical, an experience we had waited for for a lifetime…and that it might never again be repeated.
 It brings a lump to you throat…a mixture of awe, gratitude, and even a bit of mourning as you leave it behind.

 But, as we left the Oberoi Amarvilas we knew we were heading to another great adventure, a visit to Ranthambore National Park.
-Our accommodations for the next two nights were in the tented encampment of the Oberoi Amarvilas.
+Our accommodations for the next two nights were in the tented encampment of the Oberoi Vanyavilas.
 Again…as happened repeatedly…we were showered with rose petals and given a blessing as we arrived.
+Our tent was, in truth, more like a luxurious personal lodge, beautifully appointed.
+Our meals at the main lodge were, as one would expect, incredible.

 We ventured to the Taj Mahal twice, once the following morning and once in the evening.
 Truthfully, it’s emotionally overwhelming.
-The building itself is a monument to love, built by XXX in memory of his beloved wife XXX.
+The building itself is a monument to love, built by Emperor Shah Jahan, fifth of the great Mughals, in memory of his beloved wife Mumtaz Mahal.
 But as you approach the Taj Mahal you find yourself awestruck by the magnificence of the building itself.
 Built of white marble with a soaring dome and towers, it’s impressive from afar.
 But, as you get closer you see the incredible attention to minute detail in the form of tens of thousands of intricate designs of inlaid semiprecious stones.
 We spent some time there and returned later in the day.
 As the sun hits the monument from a different direction, the stone takes on a soft, almost rosey appearance.
+We had two truly memorable dinners at the Oberoi Amarvilas.
+The first was on our private patio overlooking the Taj Mahal.
+On the second evening we were treated to a stunning candlelit dinner set in the beautiful grounds of the hotel, while we were treated to dance and music performed by local artists.
+This is truly an amazing hotel, beautiful in every respect and situated in a location unique in the world.

-The following morning, I have to admit to being a bit overwhelmed as we prepared to leave.
+The morning after our second dinner, I have to admit to being a bit overwhelmed as we prepared to leave.
 Looking out from our balcony for our last glimpse was one of those times when we both realized that we had experienced something magical, an experience we had waited for for a lifetime…and that it might never again be repeated.
 It brings a lump to you throat…a mixture of awe, gratitude, and even a bit of mourning as you leave it behind.

 But, as we left the Oberoi Amarvilas we knew we were heading to another great adventure, a visit to Ranthambore National Park.
-Our accommodations for the next two nights were in the tented encampment of the Oberoi Amarvilas.
+Our accommodations for the next two nights were in the tented encampment of the Oberoi Vanyavilas.
 Again…as happened repeatedly…we were showered with rose petals and given a blessing as we arrived.
+Our tent was, in truth, more like a luxurious personal lodge, beautifully appointed.
+Our meals at the main lodge were, as one would expect, incredible.

 Beautiful Jaipur